 We have worked with experts in the field to develop a series of manuscripts reviewing mortality in hemophilia A and using this to establish a framework to further assess the reported fatalities in people receiving emicizumab.
 These manuscripts were published in the Journal of Thrombosis and Hemostasis in December 2020 and can be found on this website under the Publications and Scientific Presentations/Hemophilia A and Mortality section.

 Patient safety is of the highest importance to us.
 Information on any safety events that impact the overall benefit/risk profile of emicizumab will be shared as quickly as possible with regulatory bodies and the hemophilia community.
 Updates on the number of severe adverse events in people treated with emicizumab, whether known to be related to emicizumab or not, will be shared in safety registries and databases, as well as through peer-reviewed publications and conference abstracts that are planned across 2020 and beyond.

-As of February 2021, more than 10,000 patients worldwide have been treated with emicizumab (Source: Genentech/Roche Data on File 2021).
+As of May 2021, over 11,400 patients worldwide have been treated with emicizumab (Source: Genentech/Roche Data on File 2021).
 The overall benefit-risk for emicizumab remains favorable.